timbarclay/ts-react-electron-demo/README.md

 Non-UI related front end code lives in `src/renderer/application`.

+Tests use Mocha, Chai, Sinon and Enzyme (for testing React components).
+All tests live in `test`.
+There is a `tsconfig.test.json` just for the Mocha tests which tells the TS compiler to target ES5 instead of ES2015.

 ## Running locally

 * Make sure you have electron `npm install -g electron` and typings `npm install -g typings`